optuna/optuna/docs/source/tutorial/sampler.rst

 Custom Sampler
 ==============

-This feature enables you to define your own samplers.
+This feature enables you to define your samplers.

-A sampler inherits :class:`~optuna.samplers.BaseSampler` and has the responsibility to determine the parameter values to be evaluated in a trial.
+A sampler has the responsibility to determine the parameter values to be evaluated in a trial.
 When a `suggest` API (e.g., :func:`~optuna.trial.Trial.suggest_uniform`) is called inside an objective function, the corresponding distribution object (e.g., :class:`~optuna.distributions.UniformDistribution`) is created internally.
 A sampler samples a value from the distribution.
-The sampled value is returned to the caller of the `suggest` API.
+The sampled value is returned to the caller of the `suggest` API and evaluated in the objective function.

 Optuna provides built-in samplers (e.g., :class:`~optuna.samplers.TPESampler`, :class:`~optuna.samplers.RandomSampler`) that work well for a wide range of cases.
-However, if you are interested in optimizing hyperparameters in a specific domain, it may be possible to improve optimization performance by using a sampling algorithm specialized to the domain.
+However, if you are interested in optimizing hyperparameters in a specific domain, there is a possibility to be able to improve optimization performance by using a sampling algorithm specialized to the domain.
-The custom sampler feature helps you in this case.
+In such cases, the custom sampler feature is useful.

-In addition, this feature allows you to use algorithms defined by other libraries.
+In addition, this feature allows you to use algorithms implemented by other libraries.
 For instance, Optuna provides :class:`~optuna.integration.SkoptSampler` that wraps `skopt <https://scikit-optimize.github.io/>`_ library.

-An Example: Implementing SimulatedAnnealingSampler
+An example: Implementing SimulatedAnnealingSampler
 --------------------------------------------------

 As an example, let's implement a sampler that based on